sarajcev/bayes_wide_deep/README.md

 <img src="diagram.png" alt="ML Model for multiclass classification" width="400">

+The Jupyter Notebook of the full model implementation can be seen on nbviewer [here](https://nbviewer.jupyter.org/github/sarajcev/bayes_wide_deep/blob/master/bayes-wide-deep-multiclass.ipynb).

 The model is implemented using a combination of the following popular **Python** libraries:
 * [Keras:](https://keras.io/) The Python Deep Learning library
 * [PyMC3:](http://docs.pymc.io/) Bayesian statistical modeling and Probabilistic Machine Learning